clivewalkden/clivewalkden.co.uk/source/_portfolio/magento2-module-wysiwygerrorremover.md

 supported_versions: [Magento 2.4]
 section: summary
 intro: Removes the error message displayed when saving a CMS page in Magento 2.4.2 or higher.
+meta_title: Magento 2 WYSIWYG Error Remover Module
+meta_description: Removes the error message displayed when saving a CMS page in Magento 2.4.2 or higher.
 ---

 After testing our latest Magento 2.4.3 upgrades we noticed that when saving a CMS page in the admin you got an error returned.